backdrop-contrib/passwordless/README.md

 Passwordless
 ============

-This module replaces the regular Drupal login form with a modification of the password- request form, to give the possibility to log in without using a password.
+This module replaces the regular login form with a modification of the password- request form, to give the possibility to log in without using a password.

 Every time a user needs to log in, only the e-mail address is required.
 The login link